-WWE’s Lana Flaunts Cleavage In Figure-Hugging Dress & Vows To Win Championship Gold
+WWE's Lana Flaunts Cleavage In Figure-Hugging Dress & Vows To Win Championship Gold

 Prior to her absence, she and Asuka were chasing the Women's Tag Team titles.
 However, Lana was seemingly dropped from the storyline and replaced with Charlotte Flair.

-Lana’s upload also went down a treat with her fans and social media followers.
+Lana's upload also went down a treat with her fans and social media followers.
 The video has received almost 60,000 likes at the time of this writing.
-Some of her more enthusiastic supporters also flocked to the comments section to share their appreciation for the wrestler.

-“Super inspiring as usual, keep going girl,” wrote one follower, emphasizing the compliment with a heart emoji.
+Some of her more enthusiastic supporters also flocked to the comments section to share their appreciation for the wrestler."Super inspiring as usual, keep going girl," wrote one follower, emphasizing the compliment with a heart emoji.

 "This OUTFIT though!!!
 Just stunning!!!" gushed a second Instagrammer.